Energy-filtered random-phase states as microcanonical thermal pure quantum states: Additional numerical results

 Figure~\ref{fig:ESbeta_small} shows exactly the same results as in Fig.~\ref{fig:ESbeta} but for $N=14$, 16, and 18.
 As compared to ${\cal E}_{\tau}(E)$ and $S_\tau(E)$, the inverse temperature $\beta_\tau(E)$ depends rather wildly on the filtering time $\tau$.
 In particular, the inverse temperature for $E/NJ=-0.25$ becomes negative for $\tau J \gtrsim 4$.
-However, as shown in Fig~\ref{fig:ESbeta} and Fig.~\ref{fig:rand2}, such a wild dependence on $\tau$ is moderated for the larger systems.
+However, as shown in Figs.~\ref{fig:ESbeta} and~\ref{fig:rand2} (also see Fig.~\ref{fig:rand4}), such a wild dependence on $\tau$ is moderated for the larger systems.

 Figure~\ref{fig:Efluct_small} shows exactly the same results as in Fig.~\ref{fig:Efluct} but for $N=14$, 16, and 18.
 As expected, the energy fluctuation $\sigma_\tau(E)$ for large $\tau$ behaves as $\sigma_\tau(E) \sim 1/\sqrt{2}\tau$, independently of the system size $N$.
-It is also found that the dependence of $\sigma_\tau(E)$ on the target energy $E$ becomes less significant and matches better with $1/\sqrt{2}\tau$ for the larger systems [see insets in Fig.~\ref{fig:Efluct_small}(d)--(f)].
+It is also found that the dependence of $\sigma_\tau(E)$ on the target energy $E$ becomes less significant and matches better with $1/\sqrt{2}\tau$ for the larger systems [see insets in Figs.~\ref{fig:Efluct_small}(d)--\ref{fig:Efluct_small}(f)].